Support & Supervision

 The promotor selects the members of the supervisory team from within the departments and institutes involved in the research track, on the basis of matching expertise and skills regarding the chosen research topic, and in agreement with the PhD candidate.
 Also, supervisors from various (inter)national research networks may be involved.

-For self funded projects the PhD candidate should contact a professor.
+For self-funded projects the PhD candidate should contact a professor to discuss any possibilities.

 The IDE Graduate School assigns a PhD mentor to each PhD candidate.
 This is done at the start of the PhD project.
 PhD mentors are staff members with experience at doing a PhD and at supervising PhD candidates.
 The PhD mentors act as a sounding board, provide PhD candidates with support in the process and alert them on potential bottlenecks and difficulties.
-The PhD mentor will also be present during most of the mandatory progress meetings within the PhD traject, but is not involved in the scientific content of the project.
+The PhD mentor will also be present during the mandatory progress meetings in the first two years of the PhD trajectory, but is not involved in the scientific content of the project.

 - For general questions with which your supervisors don't/can't help you, you may contact your PhD mentor.

-- For questions about the progress meetings, forms, DMA or the administrative process around the PhD project, you can contact Stella Schilperoort of the Graduate Office.
+- For questions about the progress meetings, forms, DMA or the administrative process around the PhD project, you can contact Kim Scheffelaar of the Graduate Office.

-- If you need more information about IDE specific content and regulations for Doctoral Education, you can contact Sylvia Pont.
+- If you need more information about IDE specific content and regulations for Doctoral Education, you can contact Wilfred van der Vegte.

-The secretaries of your department can give you support in employment affairs, finding a workplace, information on the TU Delft internet subscription for your home address and administrative day to day matters like reimbursement of costs you have made for your PhD project, your TU business cards and information about the TIM website.
+The secretaries of your department can give you support in employment affairs, finding a workplace, information on the TU Delft internet subscription for your home address and administrative day to day matters like reimbursement of costs you have made for your PhD project and information about the TIM website.

 For career support and psychological support you can find additional information at the University Graduate School website.